-In WP2, studies on surface structuration, protein adsorption inhibitors, quorum sensing inhibitors, natural biocides and living active species have been carried out.
-For surface structuration, the feasibility of obtaining double wavelength wrinkled surface with labyrinth morphology has been demonstrated and the production of textured samples has started.
-Samples were sent for characterization.
+In WP2, studies on surface structuration, protein adsorption inhibitors, quorum sensing inhibitors and natural biocides and living active species were initiated.
+For surface structuration, the feasibility of obtaining double wavelength wrinkled surface with labyrinth morphology has been shown and the production of textured samples has started.
 With respect to protein adsorption inhibitors, two types of systems are being studied: peptide-like and poly-zwitterionic materials.
 Different peptoids were successfully synthesized and the synthesis capacity increased; the set up and optimization of a testing protocol for zwitterionic materials under development is established and a robust protocol for the synthesis of different "zwitterionic polymers" launched.
-In terms of quorum sensing inhibitors and natural biocides, the main efforts have been focused on establishing the most suitable microorganisms and techniques for screening of the quorum sensing inhibitors and algae biocides.
-More recently, different QSI compounds/extracts described in the literature were tested and anti-algae activity of extracts of micro-algae assessed.
-Lastly, in the field of Living Active Species, freeze-dried cells of different bacteria strains have been produced and sent to several partners in WP3.
+In terms of quorum sensing inhibitors and natural biocides, the main efforts have been focused on establishing the most suitable microorganisms and techniques for the screening of the quorum sensing inhibitors and algal biocides.
+Lastly, in the field of Living Active Species, freeze-dried cells of different bacteria strains have been produced and sent to several partners in WP3, so initial work in encapsulation could start soon.

-In WP3, synthesis and characterization of nanostructured inorganic, hybrid and polymeric materials that can be used as reservoirs for the encapsulation of active species has been initiated.
+In WP3, synthesis and characterization of nanostructured inorganic, hybrid and polymeric materials that can be used as reservoirs for the encapsulation of active species was initiated.
 Additionally, synthesis of fillers with functional groups attached to the surface to impart hydrophobic or biocide functionalities have been initiated.
-Attempts for encapsulation of living microorganisms prepared in the frame of WP2 have started and samples already sent for WP4 for assessment of antifouling activity.

-In WP4, normalization of procedures to characterize antifouling systems has been completed and verified using commercial samples.
-Protocols are written for: laboratory tests on anti-microfouling efficacy, laboratory tests on anti-macrofouling efficacy, mesocosm efficacy tests of the antifouling paints and field efficacy tests of the antifouling paint prototypes.
-In addition, several cultures of model fouling organisms were set-up and antifouling and ecotoxicological studies initiated.
+Attempts for encapsulation of living microorganisms prepared in the frame of WP2 have started.
+In WP4, normalization of procedures to characterize antifouling systems is completed and verified using commercial samples.
+Protocols are written for: laboratory tests on antimicrofouling efficacy, laboratory tests on anti-macrofouling efficacy, mesocosm efficacy tests of the antifouling paints, field efficacy tests of the antifouling paint prototypes.
 In the frame of WP5, data about surface characterization are collected.
 With respect to fundamental studies, partners have performed literature review, set up of experimental characterization techniques and cultures of bacteria have started to produce biofilms.
-The first experimental results on biocorrosion have been obtained.
-In WP6, activities related to the development of the mathematical models for drag reduction prediction and activities related to LCA were performed.